impact of weight on mattress

 Ultimately, understanding how your weight affects pressure distribution and sleeping posture helps you choose the right mattress.
 It’s about finding a balance that supports your body evenly, aligns your spine, and minimizes pressure points.
 Whether you’re a heavier or lighter sleeper, your weight influences how your mattress responds and how comfortable you feel during the night.
 The right choice can markedly improve your sleep quality, reduce discomfort, and help you wake up feeling refreshed.
 Gaining knowledge about the impact of weight on mattress performance can empower you to make more informed decisions when shopping for a new mattress.

-Neo Sleep Queen Size Mattress, 12 Inch Hybrid Comfort & Supportive Mattress in a Box, Cooling Gel Memory Foam and Pocket Springs with Pressure Relief, CertiPUR-US Certified, Medium Firm
+Neo Sleep Queen Size Mattress, 12 Inch Hybrid Comfort & Supportive Mattress in a Box, Cooling Gel Memory Foam and Pocket Springs with Pressure Relief, CertiPUR-US Certified, Medium Feel

 COMFORTABLE HYBRID SUPPORT – The NEO SLEEP 12 inch Queen Mattress ensures ultimate comfort and balanced support.
 Soft…